LearnOnDemandSystems/docs/tms/arvato-marketplace/fulfilling-marketplace-order/set-up-class.md

      1. Click **OK**.
 1. Click **Save**.
 The Class profile page will open for the class you just created.

 Instructors and students can be added later.

+## Related Articles
-For more information help you get started and manage your training in the TMS, please see:
+Here are other articles that will help you get started and manage your training in the TMS:

 - [How do I add an instructor to a class?](add-instructor-to-class.md)
 - [Do I need to purchase labs for the instructor?](../faq-for-arvato-marketplace/purchase-labs-for-instructor.md)
 - [How do I enroll students in a class?](enroll-students-in-class.md)